Coming to the net is obviously important in doubles, but when I watch USTA matches at the 3.0 to 4.5 level, I see a lot of people who look unsure.

-Which shot on that last point could I have come in on??
+Which shot on that last point could I have come forward on?

-The theme here is that you should always come to the net when you see your opponent is uncomfortable.
+The theme here is that you should always be looking for more opportunities to come forward to the net when you see your opponent is uncomfortable.

 It puts pressure on them and makes them hit a difficult passing shot, while also putting yourself in a better position to hit a winner or force an error.

 Train your “move into the net muscle” more and more.
-Over time, you’ll level up.
+Over time, you’ll level up your doubles game.

-What is your favorite time to come into the net in doubles that most people don’t expect??
+What is your favorite time to come forward to the net in doubles that most people don’t expect??
 Comment below!

 For League & Tournament Doubles Players...
 Every week, I create a new doubles lesson to help you improve.
 Join Doubles Players From All Over The World & Get A Free 10 Page Doubles Strategy Playbook!